-Mildred "Milly" Smith was born about 1779, in Wilkes, Georgia, United States as the daughter of Benjamin or Benajah Smith and Sarah Alexander.
+When Mildred "Milly" Smith was born about 1779, in Wilkes, Georgia, United States, her father, Benjamin or Benajah Smith, was 38 and her mother, Sarah Alexander, was 37.
 She married Thomas Wootten about 1799, in Wilkes, Georgia, United States.
-They were the parents of at least 7 sons and 4 daughters.
+They were the parents of at least 7 sons and 5 daughters.

 Do you know Mildred "Milly"?
 Do you have a story about her that you would like to share?
 Sign In or Create a FREE Account